cs544-wisc/s24/p3/README.md

 ## Overview

 In this project, you will write a database to handle simple math operations (addition, subtraction, multiplication, and division).
-This is similar to a _key-value store_, but comes with the added functionality of the the math operations.
+This is similar to a _key-value store_, but comes with the added functionality of the math operations.

 Your database will use multiple threads and cache calculation results.
 This will save effort when the database is given the same inputs repeatedly.